Table of Contents

 • medical.

-If, as a natural person, you meet all the conditions to benefit from the VAT regime for the collaborative economy, you are submitted to VAT if you carry out these operations independently and habitually, but you do not have to charge VAT to your customers and you do not have to be identified for VAT purposes.
+If, as a natural person, you meet all the conditions to benefit from the VAT regime for the collaborative economy, you are submitted to VAT if you carry out these operations independently and regularly, but you do not have to charge VAT to your customers and you do not have to be identified for VAT purposes.

-Who should you ask for your VAT identification?
+Who Should you Ask for your VAT Identification?

 You can delegate this procedure to an authorised representative.